Subtitle translation

 How many subtitle entries can I translate for free?

 You can translate up to 10 subtitle entries without an account.
-For longer subtitle files, sign in with a free Google account to translate unlimited entries.
+For longer subtitle files, sign in to use free credits, or upgrade to an active membership for unlimited translation during the membership period.

 Can I edit the translation before downloading?

 Yes.
-After translation, you can double-click any translated cue in the preview to edit it inline before exporting the final SRT file.
+After translation, you can double-click any translated cue in the preview to edit it inline before exporting as SRT, WebVTT, or ASS.